|Courtesy of www.FridaKahlo.org|

 This painting is Frida's last signed self-portrait.
 In this portrait, she painted herself with her surgeon Doctor Juan Farill.

-Dr. Farill performed 7 surgeries on Frida's spine in year of 1951.
+Dr. Farill performed 7 surgeries on Frida's spine in the year of 1951.
 She had to stay in the hospital in Mexico City for 9 months.
-In November of 1951 she finally recovered and was able to paint again.
+In November of 1951, she finally recovered and was able to paint again.
 The first painting she painted was this self-portrait and she dedicated this painting to Dr. Farill.
-She wrote in her dairy: "I was sick for a year....seven operations on my spine.Dr.
+She wrote in her diary: "I was sick for a year....seven operations on my spine.Dr.
 Farill saved me. " She painted this portrait in a "ex-voto (retablo)" due to the fact she credited Dr. Farill for saving her life.
-In this portrait, she was sitting in a wheelchair, hold her heart palette palette in one hand and brushes in another.
+In this portrait, she was sitting in a wheelchair, hold her heart palette in one hand, and brushes in another.
 It implied she was painting using her own blood from her heart.

-Frida may resembled Francisco Goya to paint this portrait.
+Frida may resemble Francisco Goya to paint this portrait.
 Goya painted a 'retablo style" self-portrait called "Goya Attended by Doctor Arrieta".
-In that painting Goya included an inscription to thank the doctor for saving his life.
+In that painting, Goya included an inscription to thank the doctor for saving his life.